AGiXT/typescript-sdk/README.md

-# typescript-sdk
-AGiXT SDK for TypeScript
+# AGiXT SDK for TypeScript